Karl Marx Was Right

 Frank Furedi

-Professor of Sociology at University of Kent, whose forthcoming book is Moral Crusades in an Age of Mistrust: The Jimmy Savile Scandal
+Professor of Sociology at University of Kent, and author of Moral Crusades in an Age of Mistrust: The Jimmy Savile Scandal.

 Tristram Hunt